-The district is responsible for establishing and maintaining approximately 38,000 real and personal property accounts covering almost 1,000 square miles within Lamar County.
+The district is responsible for establishing and maintaining approximately 39,500 real and personal property accounts covering almost 1,000 square miles within Lamar County.
 This data includes property characteristics, ownership, and exemption information.
 Property characteristic data on new construction is updated through an annual field effort; existing property data is maintained through a field review.
 Sales are routinely validated during a separate field effort; however, numerous sales are validated as part of the new construction and field inspections.
 General trends in employment, interest rates, new construction trends, costs and market data are acquired through various sources, including internally generated questionnaires to buyers and sellers, university research centers, multiple listing service, market data centers and vendors.

 The district has a geographic information system (GIS) that maintains cadastral maps and various layers of data and aerial photography.
-The district has contracted with True Automation, Inc. to maintain parcel maps and various layers of data and aerial photography.
+The district has contracted with Harris Govern to maintain parcel maps and various layers of data and aerial photography.
 Pictometry, Inc. also provides more detailed and technologically advanced aerial photography which is improving the data gathering process and decreasing the miles the appraisers must drive in data gathering.

-True Automation also maintains the district's website, making a broad range of information available for public access, including information on property characteristics, certified values, deed history, tax payment history, etc. Drawings and pictures of the improvements are no longer available online due to privacy legislation.
+BIS maintains the district's website, (lamarcad.org), making a broad range of information available for public access, including information on property characteristics, certified values, deed history, tax payment history, etc. Drawings and pictures of the improvements are no longer available online due to privacy legislation.
+BIS also drives the Truth in Taxation website, (Texas.gov/property taxes), as required by SB2.